prezet/prezet-web/storage/prezet/content/customize/rss.md

 ## Conclusion

-By following these steps, you've successfully integrated an RSS (Atom) feed into your Prezet blog.
+By following these steps, you've successfully integrated an RSS (Atom) feed into your Prezet powered blog.
 Now your visitors and feed readers can subscribe to stay updated with your latest documentation!